 Jeez, that sounds like a lot.
 You might be thinking… but not me, I eat healthy food and drink water from a well.

-If that is you, you most certainly will consume less plastic; however, if you use any of the following, you are not completely plastic free.
+If that is you, you most certainly will consume less plastic; however, if you use any of the following, you are not entirely plastic-free.

 - Eat Seafood